MicrosoftDocs/architecture-center/docs/guide/networking/private-link-hub-spoke-network-content.md

 Hub and spoke is a network topology that you can use on Azure.
 It works well for efficiently managing communication services and meeting security requirements at scale.
 See [Hub-and-spoke network topology][Hub-and-spoke network topology] for more information on hub-and-spoke networking models.

-By using a hub-and-spoke architecture you can take advantage of these benefits:
+By using a hub-and-spoke architecture, you can take advantage of these benefits:

-- Deploy individual workloads between central IT teams and workload teams
+- Deploying individual workloads between central IT teams and workload teams
-- Save costs by minimizing redundant resources
+- Saving costs by minimizing redundant resources
-- Manage networks efficiently by centralizing services that multiple workloads share
+- Managing networks efficiently by centralizing services that multiple workloads share
-- Overcome limits associated with single Azure subscriptions
+- Overcoming limits associated with single Azure subscriptions

-This diagram shows a typical hub-and-spoke topology that customers deploy in Azure.
+This diagram shows a typical hub-and-spoke topology that customers deploy in Azure:

 :::image type="complex" source="./images/private-link-hub-spoke-network-basic-hub-spoke-diagram.png" alt-text="Architecture diagram showing how Azure Databricks works with data storage services to refine and analyze data and make it available for other services." border="false":::
    The diagram contains three gray rectangles: one labeled Process, one labeled Serve, and one labeled Store.
 The Process and Serve rectangles are next to each other in the upper part of the diagram.
 The Serve rectangle contains a white box with icons for Machine Learning and Azure Kubernetes Service.
 Another white box straddles the Process and Serve rectangles.
 It contains icons for Azure Databricks and MLflow.
 An arrow points from that box to the white box in the Serve rectangle.
 Below the Process rectangle is the Store rectangle.
 It contains a white box with icons for Data Lake Storage, Delta Lake, and three database tables labeled Bronze, Silver, and Gold.
 Three lines connect the Process and Store rectangles, with arrows at each end of each line.